 Notes for Coursera

-Using the science of learning to facilitate better retention
+Using the science of learning to facilitate better retention on digital learning platform

 As a student at Minerva (an alternative college program that offers online learning and global rotations), I think a lot about how to the science of learning to facilitate effective online learning experience.
 Minerva students spent a significant amount of time self-learning pre-requisite materials through readings and watching videos (usually from Coursera, Khan Academy, and Youtube) before attending our online seminars, and one of the frustrations we experience daily is the lack of an app that allows us to take time-stamped notes and review easily.
 Most students resolve to a split-screen of Evernote, Quip or Notion and the video, but:

 - It’s inconvenient because our limited working memory makes it hard to take notes and while watching the video, and having to pause the video every minute or two is annoying;